-A 1958 Nobel Prize laureate for Physiology or Medicine, George Beadle along with fellow scientist Edward Lawrie Tatum discovered how genes played a part in the regulation of biochemical events which happened inside cells.
-The American geneticist had successful and well-known experiments such as exposing Neurospora crassa which a mold found in bread to x-rays and this caused mutations, and Drosophila as well as bacterial genetics.
+A 1958 Nobel Prize laureate for Physiology or Medicine, George Beadle along with fellow scientist Edward Lawrie Tatum discovered how genes played a part in the regulation of biochemical events occurring inside cells.
+The American geneticist devised successful experiments, subjecting the fungus Neurospora crassa, to x-rays and determining that this caused mutations, thus helping establish biochemical genetics.

 Early Life and Educational Background

-Born on October 22, 1903, George Beadle had been known to his friends as “Beets.”
-He had been raised in a farm in his hometown in Wahoo, Nebraska.
-His mother, Hattie Albro had died while he was only four, and he along with his brother and sister had been raised by only his father, Chauncey Elmer Beadle and their housekeepers.
-From his father’s perspective, he had seen George Beadle as a farmer.
-This was something usual during those times and as they owned a farm, it was somehow expected that a son would take over it when the father had already passed.
+Born on October 22, 1903, George Beadle was known to his friends as “Beets.”
+He was raised in a farm in his hometown in Wahoo, Nebraska.
+His mother, Hattie Albro died when he was only four and his older brother died in 1913.
+George and his younger sister were raised by his father, Chauncey Elmer Beadle and their housekeepers.
+His father owned a forty acre farm and he naturally expected George to follow in his footsteps and become a farmer.

-However, one of George Beadle’s high school teachers from Wahoo High School had encouraged him to attend college.
-His high school teacher had been successful in persuading him to go to college and in the year 1962, George Beadle took a Bachelor of Science Degree in the University of Nebraska.
+However, one of George Beadle’s high school science teachers, Bess MacDonald, from Wahoo High School encouraged him to attend college and so George enrolled at the College of Agriculture in Lincoln, Nebraska in 1922.
+In 1926, he was awarded his Bachelor of Science Degree at the University of Nebraska.

 Research and Scientific Endeavors

-In the year 1935, George Beadle traveled to Paris and remained there for a period of 6 months.
-During his stay in Paris, he had been able to conduct studies and research works with Professor Boris Ephrussi.
-They did their scientific researches in the Institut de Biologie physico-chimique, and they together studied the development of Drosophila eye pigment or their so called eye color “substances.”
-During their work using Drosophila, another group had beaten them to it and this convinced George Beadle that a simpler genetic system was needed in order to study gene action.
-Later on, this same work had been the foundation which led to the development of Neurospora genetics and bioresearch for which Edward Lawrie Tatum and George Beadle had won the Nobel Prize.
+In 1935, Beadle traveled to Paris and remained there for a period of 6 months.
+During his stay in Paris, he conducted studies and researched with Professor Boris Ephrussi.
+They conducted their scientific research at the Institut de Biologie physico-chimique, and together they studied the development of the fruit fly Drosophila’s eye pigment or their so called eye color “substances.”

 Other Awards and Recognitions